 - Standing with state and other accrediting agencies

 The Federal Compliance reviewer will determine how accurately BGSU meets applicable federal requirements.
-If needed and/or if the team of reviewers has concerns, BGSU may be required to submit additional follow-up documentation.
-For an overview of Federal Compliance review here.
+You may find an overview of the Federal Compliance review here.
 You may read more about Federal Compliance on HLC's website here:

 On the Open Pathway, the Assurance Review is conducted in Year 4 and is a part of the comprehensive evaluation that occurs in Year 10.

 The institution submits a proposal for a Quality Initiative project to be completed in Years 5‐9.
 BGSU’s Quality Initiative was submitted and approved.

 Bowling Green State University’s QIP titled Advancing Integrative Learning and Signature Work has the potential to have a significant impact on the institution and on its academic quality.
 The proposal is an effort by the University to develop cross‐curricular integrative learning practices across academic programs.
 It involves selecting pilot signature programs for specific academic programs and focuses on helping students with critical thinking, effective communication, creative and critical problem solving, and meta cognition for the transfer of knowledge.
 BGSU’s QIP directly aligns with the institution’s mission and strategic plan as well as efforts to redefine student success with an emphasis on integrative learning, communication in context, and signature work.
 The relevance of using integrative learning with signature work can be very important for students.
 Life is not a series of courses: all learning is connected.
-Through integrative learning, student can make connections among concepts and apply those concepts to issues or challenges in other fields.
+Through integrative learning, students can make connections among concepts and apply those concepts to issues or challenges in other fields.
 The relevance of this cross‐curricular approach is particularly important in today’s world where graduates will have to integrate, apply, and reflect what they have learned.
 Additionally, this effort may strengthen the general education students need to more fully develop their major academic area of interest.